 Homelessness In Our Community

-Threats of severe temperatures and hunger — that’s what more than 1,700 children, women and men may face again today.
+Threats of severe temperatures and hunger — that’s what more than 1,000 children, women and men may face again today.
 Homelessness is a real problem in the Fairfax County-Falls Church community.

-The majority of people without homes in our community are children and working families:
+The majority of people without homes in our community are children and working families.

-- More than 75 percent of children in homeless families are under the age of 11.
+- Thirty-two percent of all persons who were homeless were children under the age of 18.